mui/material-ui/docs/pages/blog/introducing-pigment-css.md

 ## What's next

 Pigment CSS is currently in the early alpha stage of development—the plan is to have a fully featured version ready to release alongside Material UI v6 later this year.
-When that happens, you'll have the choice to opt in to Pigment CSS incrementally after migrating to v6, giving you all the time you need to migrate on your own terms.
+When that happens, you'll have the choice to opt in to Pigment CSS incrementally after upgrading to v6, giving you all the time you need to migrate on your own terms.

 That said, Pigment CSS is available now for experimentation, and we'd love for you to give it a try and let us know what you think—your feedback at this stage could have a major impact on the final product.